Basketball at the 2024 Summer Olympics – Men's qualification

-The men's qualification for the Olympic basketball tournament will occur between August 2023 and 2024, allocating twelve teams for the final tournament.
-All five FIBA (International Basketball Federation) zones are expected to have a representation in the Olympic basketball event.
+The men's qualification for the Olympic basketball tournament occurred between August 2023 and 2024, allocating twelve teams for the final tournament.
+All five FIBA (International Basketball Federation) zones were expected to have a representation in the Olympic basketball event.

-As the host nation, France reserves a quota place in the men's 5×5 basketball; however, it is subject to a FIBA Central Board decision to be made on 30 June 2023.
-The 2023 FIBA Basketball World Cup will produce seven directly qualified national teams for Paris 2024.
-The last four quota places will be assigned to the winners of separate wild card tournaments.
+As the host nation, France reserved a quota place in the men's 5×5 basketball; this was confirmed by a FIBA Central Board decision on 30 April 2023.
+The 2023 FIBA Basketball World Cup produced seven directly qualified national teams for Paris 2024.
+The last four quota places were assigned to the winners of separate wild card tournaments.

 Method

 Twelve teams will participate in the men's basketball tournament, with each NOC sending a roster of 12 players.

 Host nation

-As the host nation, France reserves a direct quota place in the men's basketball subject to the FIBA Central Board decision to be made on 30 June 2023.
-If the FIBA Central Board does not award a direct spot to the host country, the number of teams qualified through the regular process shall be increased accordingly.
+As the host nation, France reserved a direct quota place in the men's basketball subject to the FIBA Central Board decision originally to be made on 30 June 2023.
+Their automatic qualification was confirmed by the FIBA Central Board decision on 30 April 2023.